 For those who are interested in learning how to raise money for real estate investment opportunities, the most important question you must know the answer to is what’s the primary reason people invest in your deals?

 I closed on my first apartment syndication deal in February 2014 where I raised over $1,000,000 from private money investors.
 Before that process started, when I asked myself that question, I thought the primary reason people would invest in my deal would be because of the returns, whether is was cash-on-cash returns, internal rate of return, equity multiple, or simply an annual amount.

 But I was dead wrong.
-Yes, returns are necessary and part of the equation, but returns can be provided by any number of other people and through any number of investment avenues.
+Yes, returns are necessary and part of the equation, but they can be provided by any number of other people and through any number of investment avenues.

 They trust you as a person.
 They trust you as a businesswoman or businessman.
 And, as a result, they trust you with their money.
 They know you or they know people who know you and can vouch for you.

-So, to raise $1,000,000 or more for your first apartment deal, the question you need to reflect on is how do I gain trust from potential investors?
+So, to raise real estate investment capital for your first apartment deal, the question you need to reflect on is how do I gain trust from potential investors?
 To help you get started, here are three ways:

 It takes time to establish a relationship with investors.
-For your first syndicated deal, you most likely won’t have investors who haven’t known you for a at least a couple years.
+For your first syndicated deal, you most likely will have investors who have known you for at least a couple years.
 You just don’t have the track record yet.
-Once you establish a track record, then it will be easier to get strangers to invest with you because of your proven track record (read here for more on the skills you need prior to raising money).
+Once you establish this, it will be easier to get strangers to invest with you because of your proven track record (read here for more on the skills you need prior to raising money).